Akatsuki96/sszd/paper_experiments/README.md

-**Attention:** since the Falkon library changed, results can be slightly different from the one reported in the paper.
+**Attention:** since the Falkon library changed, results can be different from the one reported in the paper.

 ## Finite-difference comparison